andrewcomputsci2019/PathFinderFX/README.md

 * [Wave Front Propagation](#wave-front-propagation)
 ___
 ### A* (A-star)
-[A*](https://en.wikipedia.org/wiki/A*_search_algorithm) is a single pair pathfinding algorithm that leverages a heuristics to help it efficiently search a weighted graph to find a near optimal or optimal path solution\
+[A*](https://en.wikipedia.org/wiki/A*_search_algorithm) is a single pair pathfinding algorithm that leverages heuristics to help it efficiently search a weighted graph to find a near-optimal or optimal path solution\
 This program implementation allows the support of three different Heuristics: Manhattan, Euclidean, and Chebyshev\
-Pseudo code
+Pseudocode
 ```
 h(x):double = ranking heuristic
 path(node,precessor):List<node>